cramatt/stomp-websockets/README.md

 ### Rooms and channels

 It's up to the server to support this if needed.
-Its really as simple as maintaining a hash of connected clients and their subscriptions.
+It's really as simple as maintaining a hash of connected clients and their subscriptions.
 [See this issue on GitHub](https://github.com/aj0strow/webstomp/issues/1).

 ## Questions

-A few questions still linger which need to be answered by a Spring specialist
+A few questions still linger which need to be answered by a Spring specialist:

-- What is the easiest to integrate from a destination standpoint on the Spring side?
-For example does Spring work better with destinations that map to resources `/rest/user/1` or would be simple to map to `create, update, delete`.
+- What is the easiest to integrate from a destination standpoint on the Spring side? (ex: Does Spring work better with destinations that map to resources `/rest/user/1` or would be simple to map to `create, update, delete`?)